 Leptospirosis is a contagious and serious bacterial infection caused by a spiral shaped microorganism.
 Leptospirosis can occur in both domestic species (dogs, horses, cows etc.) as well as wild life such as but not limited to small rodents, raccoons, and foxes as well as in humans.
 The organism is transmitted through contact with infected animal urine or contaminated soil and water.

-Leptospirosis occurs in dogs most commonly in the early spring and fall but can be diagnosed year around depending on the climate of the region you live in.
+Leptospirosis occurs in dogs most commonly in the early spring and fall but can be diagnosed year round depending on the climate of the region you live in.
 Both urban and suburban pets are susceptible to this disease.
-Although vaccines are now available due to the high number of bacterial strains it is impossible to immunize against all types of leptospirosis.
+Although vaccines are now available due to the high number of bacterial strains it is impossible to immunize against all types of Leptospirosis.

 The initial symptoms for this infection are usually increased drinking, urination, lethargy, fever, weakness, and loss of appetite.
 Most dogs with this disease will develop signs within 4 to 12 days of exposure.
 After the generic signs are seen, dogs can go on to develop severe kidney and liver failure.

 Clinical signs seen during this stage of the disease can include decreased urine production, discolored urine, vomiting, diarrhea, and jaundice.
 With severe liver disease clotting problems can also occur.
 Without treatment, this disease can be lethal.

 Diagnosis of Leptospirosis can be done by blood and urine tests to confirm antibody formation to the organism, as well as PCR to detect pieces of the organism in these fluids.
 Clinical signs and history can also heighten suspicions for this disease.
 Other changes on routine blood work such as elevation in kidney and liver values can also be an indication of exposure to Leptospirosis.
 If there is any suspicion of exposure to Leptospirosis, decontamination of the home environment and care to avoid further exposure should be taken.